 The Employer will be the administrator of the Plan.
-All questions arising as to the interpretation of this Plan shall be subject to the grievance and arbitration procedures in Articles 20 and 21 of the collective agreement.
+All questions arising as to the interpretation of this Plan shall be subject to the procedures in Articles 20 Resolution of Grievances and 21 Arbitration of the collective agreement.

-(g) Implementation by Regulation
+(q) Implementation by Regulation